Friday, April 26, 2024

 loving and valuing...the same?

-Something can be objectively valuable without us personally valuing it or even being aware of its value.
+Something can be objectively valuable without us personally valuing it or our even being aware of its value.

-For something to have actual value means there is something objectively and innately valuable - important or significant - about a person or thing first regardless of whether we personally value them (it) or not.
+For something to have actual value means there is something objectively and innately valuable - important or significant - about a person or thing first, regardless of whether we personally value them (it) or not.

-How is subjective value, and love connected?
+How are subjective value and love connected?

 On the other hand, to value someone or thing does not necessarily make them or it valuable objectively, only subjectively.
-This involves personal affection toward what is considered valuable when it may not be as valuable objectively as we feel, i.e. it is not actually or objectively valuable.
+This involves personal affection toward what is considered valuable - by the beholder - when it may not be valuable objectively, i.e. it is not actually or objectively as valuable as we think or feel.

-For example, we can meet someone charming that we feel could be important to us, that turns out to be nothing like they presented themselves to be.
+For example, we can meet someone charming that we feel could be important to us, who turns out to be nothing like they presented themselves to be.
 The reality of who they are doesn't match the appeal of who we thought they were or they presented themselves (itself) to be.

 One reason this difference is significant is we may have a greater affection or love for something beyond what it deserves.
 We can love something to the point of worshiping it (and often do) when in reality it will never deliver long-term what we want, need, or believe it will.

 We can also appreciate the beauty and value of something objectively without ever personally participating in its full value e.g. we can see and smell an exquisite meal -- which is participation on a limited level.
 And observe others eating and enjoying it, but we will not fully experience or benefit from it until we eat it ourselves.
-It is no less valuable because we don't eat it, it is just not that valuable to us personally.
+It is no less valuable because we don't eat it, it is just not fully valuable to us experiencially or personally.

 Valuing has more to do with our recognition of something's value from afar.
 Love/affection has more to do with intimacy (closeness) and personal enjoyment of that which is valuable.